ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 So then what is wrong with the xf86-video-mali?
 It suffers from the same problem as many other X11 drivers for ARM hardware.
-DRI2 extension (the thing which is used for the integration of GLES acceleration) needs some specific, hardware-specific buffers allocation ([UMP](http://malideveloper.arm.com/develop-for-mali/drivers/open-source-mali-gpus-ump-user-space-drivers-source-code-2/) in the case of xf86-video-mali).
+DRI2 extension (the thing which is used for the integration of GLES acceleration) needs some hardware-specific buffers allocation ([UMP](http://malideveloper.arm.com/develop-for-mali/drivers/open-source-mali-gpus-ump-user-space-drivers-source-code-2/) in the case of xf86-video-mali).
 And EXA framework (a convenience layer for adding 2D acceleration hooks) supports overriding pixmap